LimePoint/opschain/docs/reference/properties.md

 end
 ```

-#### Modifiable Properties
+#### Modifiable properties

-In addition to the read only values available from `OpsChain.properties`, the Project and Environment specific properties are available via:
+In addition to the read only values available from `OpsChain.properties`, the project and environment specific properties are available via:

 ```ruby
 OpsChain.project.properties